sitano/sitano.github.io/_drafts/mvcc.md

 $$ s_2 $$ does not have a cycle in the conflict graph so it is conflict-serializable.
 That's cool.
 But we don't control the order in which events arrive in our scheduler.
 What we control, is the point in time from which the read operation reads a version.
-We can assign a version function so that serializability of $$ s $$ will become
+We can define a version function so that serializability of $$ s $$ will become
 possible:

 $$ h(r_1(y)) = w_0(y) $$